Moroccan Oil + Other ‘oil’ Products: Bad For Your Hair!

 I am feeling so angry and worked up, because I have now arrived at the main issue.

-Moroccan Oil, Argan Oil, Saryna Keys, and other fancy ‘oil’ lines are LYING to you about what is in their products!!!
+Moroccan Oil, Argan Oil, Saryna Keys, MONAT and other fancy ‘oil’ lines are LYING to you about what is in their products!!!
 They have loaded their products with a bunch of silicones that stick together and can’t be properly rinsed off!
 They are also marketing dishonestly by bribing hairstylists into selling you their products instead of what might be best for your hair.
 The MONAT reps claim there is no silicone in their products; that may be true, but it’s doing the same thing as the Moroccan Oil does, so as far as I’m concerned their products are also dishonestly marketed.

 If you had dry, damaged hair before, it will be much worse after using these products.
 I have seen it time and time again.
 Any masque conditioners, protein treatments, true natural oils and other healing products simply do not penetrate your hair if you’re using heavy amounts of silicones.
 Your hair will stop feeling so soft and instead start to feel a bit dry or damaged…and you’ll use more serum…then it gets drier over time….and you apply more…you can’t understand why your hair is so dull and dry and frizzy…so you apply more because that miracle product worked so WELL when you first got it!
 And it smells so yummy…you simply LOVE to apply it for the smell alone, so why not go nuts?